 This Worksheet should be completed by the student and departmental advisor in the first semester of the program.
-It is meant to aid students as they register for courses and to lay out the degree expectations for each student.
-Using the chart below, fill in the semester and year in which the student is expected to complete the respective degree requirements.
+It is intended to aid students as they register for courses and to lay out the degree expectations for each student.
+Using the planning grid on the other side of this Worksheet, plot each of the requirements listed below.
 Fill in the course number and title of electives, if identified.
-Before singing the form, ensure all program requirements have been addressed.
+Please use the checklist to ensure all program requirements have been transferred to the grid before singing the form.
+Courses that are not required for Advanced Standing students do not need to be waived or transferred.

-NOTE: Once the student forms the Dissertation Committee, the official Plan of Study form will need to be completed and signed off on by the student and all members of the Committee.
+NOTE: Once the student forms the Dissertation Committee, the official Plan of Study form will need to be completed by the student and signed off on by all members of the Dissertation Committee.
 If any changes need to be made after the official Plan has been filed, a Plan of Study Amendment Form must be submitted.

-Course # Course Title Credits BA/BS Advanced Standing Semester/Year
+Course # Course Title Credits Required, Waived^, or Transferred

-EPID 611 Concepts and Methods of Epidemiology 3 Χ
+EPID 611 Concepts and Methods of Epidemiology 3

-EPID 612 Applied Epidemiology for Public Health 3 Χ
+EPID 612 Applied Epidemiology for Public Health 3

-PUBH 659 Public Health Foundations 3 Χ
+PUBH 659 Public Health Foundations 3

-EPID 711 Methodological Issues in Design & Analysis of Cohort Studies 3 Х X
+EPID 711 Methodological Issues in Design & Analysis of Cohort Studies 3

-EPID 722 Field Placement 3 Χ
+EPID 722 Field Placement 3

-EPID 712 Quantitative Methods in Epidemiology 3 Χ X
+EPID 712 Quantitative Methods in Epidemiology 3

-EPID 796 Graduate Seminar 1 Χ X

-EPID 796 Graduate Seminar 1 Χ X

-EPID 796 Graduate Seminar 1 Χ X
+EPID 796 Graduate Seminar (1 credit each taken 3 times) 3

-BIOS 5XX BIOS Elective 500 level or higher 3 Χ X
+BIOS XXX BIOS Elective 500 level or higher 3

-BIOS 5XX BIOS Elective 500 level or higher 3 Χ X
+BIOS XXX BIOS Elective 500 level or higher 3

-BIOS 601 Applied Biostatistics 1 3 Χ
+BIOS 601 Applied Biostatistics 1 3

-BIOS 602 Applied Biostatistics Lab 1 Χ
+BIOS 602 Applied Biostatistics Lab 1

-BIOS 603 Applied Biostatistics 2 3 Χ
+BIOS 603 Applied Biostatistics 2 3

-BIOS 604 Applied Biostatistics 3 3 Χ X
+BIOS 604 Applied Biostatistics 3 3

-BIOS 610 Intermediate Biostatistics 4 Χ X
+BIOS 610 Intermediate Biostatistics 4

-BIOS 611 Data Management and Reporting 3 Χ
+BIOS 611 Data Management and Reporting 3

-C&I 789 Teaching in Higher Education 3 Χ X
+C&I 789 Teaching in Higher Education 3

-EPID 790 Teaching Practicum 2 Χ X
+EPID 790 Teaching Practicum 2

-Elective 1: 3 Χ X
+Electives 1: 3

-Elective 2: 3 Χ X

-Elective 3: 3 Χ X

-Elective 4: 3 Χ X

-EPID 797 Dissertation Research 19 Χ X
+EPID 797 Dissertation Research 19

-Т otal credits 80 58
+Total credit S